whysosuso/whysosuso.github.io/Susovan-Mahapatra.md

 I love conversations, building things, chai (coffee too!), running, cycling, reading and consuming comedy.
 I use this space to put structure to my thoughts and share it with people who care.

-✍🏽 I write every once in a while, I would love it if you could check some of my _[essays](https://whysosuso.com/essays/)_!
+✍🏽 I write every once in a while, I would love it if you could read some of my _[essays](https://whysosuso.com/essays/)_!

 ⚒️ Beyond my day job, I try experimenting with some side _[projects](https://whysosuso.com/projects/)_ do check them out!